aleksandarskrbic/trip-rest-api/README.md

-# REST API Implementation for Codetribe Koneh Challenge
+# REST API Implementation for Codetribe Konteh Challenge

 1. Pull or Download
 2. Import in Ecliplise/IntelliJ as Maven Project